awslabs/aws-az-failure-chaostoolkit/README.md

 #### ElastiCache

-This action forces ElastiCache (cluster mode disabled) to failover primary nodes if exists in the target az:
+This action forces ElastiCache (cluster mode disabled) to failover primary nodes if exists in the target AZ:
 ```yaml
 - type: action
   name: Simulate AZ Failure for ElastiCache (cluster mode disabled)